MerlinPCarson/Monopoles/README.md

 24 monopoles in 3 rooms was determined to be unsatisfiable in ~0.5 secs

-53 monopoles were placed in 4 rooms in ~0.1 secs

-54 monopoles were placed in 4 rooms in ~8.5 mins
+53 monopoles were placed in 4 rooms in ~8.5 mins